-Giving your child something to take care of, like a pet or even a houseplant, helps him learn responsibility.
-Just make sure to include him in the work, as well as the fun.
+The benefits of owning a pet are plenty.
+And, giving your child something to take care of, like a pet or even a houseplant, helps them learn responsibility.
+Just make sure to include them in the work, as well as the fun.

 This is one reason that most Montessori classrooms include at least one class pet.
 Many include a pet from each class of vertebrates (fish, amphibians, reptiles, birds, and mammals) as well as an invertebrate like a class tarantula or hermit crabs.

 Of course, teaching responsibility should not be the sole reason for bringing home a family pet.
 It’s a big decision that should only be made if you can offer the love and attention an animal requires.
-If you’re thinking it over though, know that there are many benefits to your child, beyond the joy on his face when he sees his new companion.
+If you’re thinking it over though, know that there are many benefits to your child, beyond the joy on their face when they see their new companion.

 One reason Montessori teachers include so many animals in the classroom is to allow children to see science up close.
 There is no better way to learn about different lifeforms than by observing them, and children in Montessori classrooms do just that.
 Sitting and observing a class animal, perhaps drawing or writing about what they see, is a common choice for Montessori kids.